konomu/lagrange-personal/_posts/2024-08-24-wa-ga-other.md

 </ol>

-# <a name="questions" style="text-decoration: none;">The Topic in Questions
+# <a name="questions" style="text-decoration: none; pointer-events: none;">The Topic in Questions

-**Questions are usually topic sentences.** As we learned in [Topicless Sentences](/wa-ga-basics#topicless-sentences), sentences without a topic usually fall into one of three categories: descriptions of something perceptible, descriptions of events, and descriptions of consequences.
+**Questions have a tendency to be topic sentences.** As we learned in [Topicless Sentences](/wa-ga-basics#topicless-sentences), sentences without a topic usually fall into one of three categories: descriptions of something perceptible, descriptions of events, and descriptions of consequences.
 All three of these encompass descriptions, and it is unnatural to question something as if you are describing it.

 >12\. <span style="color: #ff0040">×<u>太郎が</u>来ましたか。</span>